Mayuka25/Mayuka25/README.md

 - 🌱 Currently learning **Java** and **Data Structures**
 - 💻 Interested in **Software Development**, **AI**, and **Web Development**
 - 🤖 Exploring **Embedded Systems** and **IoT**
-- 🚀 Passionate about building projects and improving my coding skills
+- 🚀 Passionate about building projects and improving my coding skill
+- 🤝 Open to learning, collaborating, and contributing to projects

 ## 🛠️ Tech Stack
 - Java